Get all the latest data for Agadir

 How much are property prices expected to increase in Agadir in 2026?

-As of early 2026, property prices in Agadir are expected to increase by approximately 3% to 6% over the full year, with a central estimate around 4.5% nominal growth.
+As of 2026, Agadir property prices are expected to increase by about 5% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Agadir.